Public Health & Safety

 Remote Student Registration Process and Responsibilities

-Remote students who visit campus will be required to follow health and safety protocols adopted by the College and as required by federal, state, or local regulations.
-This includes self-monitoring of COVID-19 symptoms before coming on campus and completing the college’s health screening survey; complying with the college’s face-covering policy and social distancing requirements; and regular hand-washing and sanitizing while on campus.
-Remote students will receive campus policies electronically following the completion of the health screening survey.
+Remote Students who visit campus will be required to follow health and safety protocols adopted by the college and as required by federal, state, or local regulations.
+This includes self-monitoring of COVID-19 symptoms before coming on campus and completing the college’s health screening survey; complying with the college’s face-covering policy and social distancing requirements; and regular handwashing and sanitizing while on campus.

 Visitor Registration Process and Responsibilities

-Visitors must park in the W1 Parking Lot and proceed to the CMFT Lobby for check-in.
-A campus greeter (work-study) will be available at the lobby from 7am-5pm Monday–Friday to complete the check in process.
+isitors must park in the W1 Parking Lot and proceed to the CMFT Lobby for check-in.
+A campus greeter (work-study) will be available at the lobby from 7:00am - 5:00pm M-F to complete the check in process.

 Related Visitor Procedures